The UpCode program is an internship program in which multiple teams of

 Shows initiative, teamwork, and curiosity

-You don’t need to be student at theCoderSchool to apply — UpCode is open to the public.
+You don’t need to be a student at theCoderSchool to apply — UpCode is open to the public.

-Program Details - Spring 2026
+Program Details - Summer 2026

-Format: Remote and/or hybrid (team dependent)
+Format: Remote or hybrid (team preference)

-Time Commitment: 4–6+ hours per week
+Time Commitment: 20+ hours per week

 A Project Manager will be staffed by us to guide the project